-The Department will continue to assist the FMCSA in conducting interstate compliance reviews and will continue to conduct intrastate compliance reviews during FY 2021-2023 period.
-The Department will evaluate statistical data and provide supervisory oversight at multiple levels to ensure these reviews are thorough, comprehensive, and performed in a timely manner to achieve the projected FY 2021 goal of 1,425 compliance reviews.
-As a result of the COVID-19 virus, the state has experienced a reduced capacity to train and certify new investigators during the FY 2019 period at a time when we already are experiencing a greater than average number of vacancies.
-As a result of this and of the uncertainty related to the virus in the FY 2021 period, expectations related to compliance review statistics have been set lower than previous years for the FY 2021 period.
-While a 1,600 review estimate was used for the FY 2022 period, the state may revise this based on factors that include but are not limited to manpower, overall need for investigations and changes in the investigation process.
+The Department will continue to assist the FMCSA in conducting interstate compliance reviews and will continue to conduct intrastate compliance reviews during FY 2018-2020 period.
+The Department will evaluate statistical data and provide supervisory oversight at multiple levels to ensure these reviews are thorough, comprehensive, and performed in a timely manner to achieve the projected FY 2019 goal of 1,600 compliance reviews.
+While the 1,600 review estimate has been used for the FY 2020 period as well, the state will likely revise this based on factors that include but are not limited to manpower, overall need for investigations and changes in the investigation process.